 - Medical evacuation coverage (at least $50,000, depending on how far youÃ¢ÂÂve traveled)

 - Return of mortal remains

 - Accidental death and permanent disability

 - 24/7 emergency hotline

-Prices depend on how long the visitor is staying: Dh40 for short-term visas valid for only 30 days, for example.
+Prices for UAE travel insurance depends on how long the visitor is staying: Dh40 for short-term visas valid for only 30 days, for example.
 The health insurance plan does not cover non-emergency medical treatment, chronic illnesses, or pre-existing conditions.
 Travel health insurance purchased outside of Dubai is more comprehensive and you will have greater control over how much you pay and whether you need special waivers such as those for pre-existing conditions.